 Evaluate Your Results

-Try testing your personal branding awareness campaign across different social media platforms to see which garner the most attention, generate discussion and new followers.
+Try testing your personal branding awareness campaign across different social media platforms to see which gain the most attention, generate discussion and new followers.

 There are additional benefits to being active on social media, such as: